 THE NEW YORK TIMES

 roles: archival research, editing

 Sophomoric insults.
 Rudeness.
 Personal attacks.
 Cross talk.
 These have become the defining features of American political debates these days.
 But things haven't always been this way.
-Before Donald Trump changed the rules of the game — and debate rules literally changed, civility once had a place in the political forum, this video argues.

 THE NEW YORK TIMES

-roles: interviewing, field producing, archival research
+roles: field producing, interviewing, archival research

+THE NEW YORK TIMES